George Young (actor): Career

 Young began his career in entertainment in the United Kingdom, appearing in BBC's Casualty and subsequently filming his first feature role in the Bollywood film Jhootha Hi Sahi.

-After filming several TV commercials in Taiwan and Thailand, and a music video with Ariel Lin, Young made an appearance on Travel and Living Channel (TLC), taking a guest co-hosting spot alongside Janet Hsieh on the show Fun Taiwan.
+After filming several TV commercials in Taiwan and Thailand, and a music video with Ariel Lin, Young made an appearance on TLC, taking a guest co-hosting spot alongside Janet Hsieh on the show Fun Taiwan.
 He has subsequently been credited as a script writer for the show.

 In 2011, Young hosted Million Dollar Money Drop: Singapore Edition which premiered on National Day on MediaCorp Channel 5.
 Both the show and Young trended worldwide on Twitter shortly after the show first aired.

 In the same year, Young starred in the second installment of The Pupil as new pupil Benjamin Wong.
 The season premiered on 18 August 2011.

 After studying Mandarin for less than a year, Young filmed two Mediacorp Mandarin-language dramas concurrently: Yours Fatefully and Joys of Life, for MediaCorp Channel 8.

 In 2015, Young landed his first US television series, playing Dr Victor Cannerts, a series regular role in the show Containment.
 The show premiered in the US on 19 April 2016 on The CW.

 In 2016, Young and his wife Janet Hsieh co-authored the book "Starting at The End" (Chinese language title: "在世界的盡頭說：我願意").
 The book shares their occasionally conflicting stories on how they met, as well as their fifty-day journey through Texas, Argentina, and their wedding in Antarctica.

 In 2018, Young wrote, directed, and starred alongside his wife Janet Hsieh in a short film on autism titled Home.
 During its festival run, Home was nominated for Best Picture at the 2018 Los Angeles Film Awards, and won Best Actor in an Indie Film and Best Duo for Young and Hsieh, respectively.
 In the 2018 Best Shorts Festival, Young received the Humanitarian Award of Distinction and the Award of Excellence for Disability Issues for the film, as well as Best Actor and Actress awards for Young and Hsieh respectively.
 Home has since been distributed on Amazon.

 In 2019, Young joined James Wan's film Malignant as the male lead, Detective Kekoa Shaw.
 The film was released in 2021.

 In 2020, Young and Janet Hsieh released an educational podcast titled "Jolly Good Kangaroo", that focuses on children's storytelling in British and American English.

-Young is represented in Singapore by Fly Entertainment, and Agency for the Performing Arts (APA) in the US.